Language selection

 Paper applications: Complete your proof of citizenship application on paper and pay your fee online.
 Include a copy of your online payment receipt with your application.
 Paper applications must be submitted by one of the following 3 options:

-1. In person at the consular window of the Embassy in Tokyo, Monday to Friday from 9:30am to noon (except Embassy closure dates).
-Appointments are not
+1. Book an online appointment and submit your application in person at the Embassy in Tokyo, Monday to Friday, 9:30am to noon (except Embassy closure dates)

-2. Drop-off box at the Consular section of the Embassy in Tokyo, Monday to Friday from 9:30am to 5:00pm (except Embassy closure dates).
+2. Use the drop-off box at the Consular section of the Embassy in Tokyo, Monday to Friday from 9:30am to 5:00pm

 3. Send your application by traceable mail to: Embassy of Canada, Attn: Consular section – Citizenship Services, 7-3-38 Akasaka, Minato-ku, Tokyo, 107-8503

-Notes: Quebec birth certificates issued after January 1, 1994 are acceptable; Quebec birth certificates issued prior to January 1994 require an updated birth certificate.
+Notes: Quebec birth certificates issued after January 1, 1994 are acceptable; those issued prior to this date require an updated birth certificate.

 Proof of citizenship applications - Children: If you are a Canadian citizen and your child was born in Japan, refer to the application document checklist (PDF).
 Refer to the guide for application on paper or online.

-* To support the identity of a child born in Japan, 2 pieces of ID are required, in addition to the Japanese birth certificate.
-They can be, for example:
+To support the identity of a child born in Japan, 2 pieces of ID are required, in addition to the Japanese birth certificate.
+For example:

-* If your child was born in Japan and has a Japanese birth certificate, the primary document used to establish the name record is your child’s official Japanese birth certificate.
-Some applicants may present documentation containing a name (or names) that is in accordance with Japan's naming convention but is not necessarily the name with which the applicant identifies.
-In these instances, the applicant may seek a legal change of name once in Canada, in accordance with the policies/procedures of the province or territory of residence.
+The primary document used to establish the name record is your child’s official Japanese birth certificate.
+If you present documentation containing a name (or names) that is in accordance with Japan's naming convention, but is not the name the applicant identifies with, the applicant may seek a legal change of name once in Canada in accordance with the policies/procedures of the province or territory of residence.

 E-certificate: You can choose to receive an e-certificate instead of a paper certificate (print it).